SuSonicTH/zli/README.md

 In the main binary there are also some commandline tools included.
 More information can be found in [Tools](https://github.com/SuSonicTH/zli/blob/master/src/tools/)

 ## Clone & Build
-This works under linux and windows (under gitbash)
+This works under linux and windows(under gitbash) for x86_64 platforms
 ```bash
 git clone --recurse-submodules https://github.com/SuSonicTH/zli.git
 cd zli